roh6608/IGC-Analysis-Tools/README.md

 install_github("roh6608/IGCparser", build_vignettes = TRUE)

 ```
-Also ensure both dplyr and hms are installed;
+Also ensure dplyr, hms and ggplot2 are installed;

 ```r
 if(!require("dplyr")){